bradym05/VoldexCodeTest-Repository/README.md

 -Determines device by finding patterns which indicate the device of a given UserInputType.<br />
 -Fires a signal when device type changes.<br />
 -Stores current device.<br />

+Music:<br />

+-Creates a shuffled playlist from ReplicatedStorage.Sounds.Music <br />
+-Plays each song until it ends and plays the next song.<br />
+-Once playlist is finished, reshuffles.<br />
+-Pauses music if volume is muted.<br />